Catel/Catel.Docs/src/vnext/catel-core/data-handling/modelbase.md

 ## Functionality provided out of the box

-The *ModelBase* provides a lot of functionality out of the box.
+The `ModelBase` provides a lot of functionality out of the box.
 A few points I want to mention are:

 **INotifyPropertyChanged**

 All properties registered using the *RegisterProperty* method automatically take care of change notifications.

-**IDataErrorInfo**

-It is very easy to set field and business errors using the *SetFieldError* and *SetBusinessError* methods that can be used in the overridable *ValidateFields* and *ValidateBusinessRules* methods.

 **IEditableObject**